auriuki/jenkins-docker/README.md

 I did not expect that I face so many issued only because I decided to run Jenkins on Windows instead Linux.

-The last problem overflowing bitterness was problem with using dockers.
+The last problem overflowing bitterness was problem with using Dockers in Jenkins.

-As solution I found *jenkins-withdocker* docker image, but it was still not perfect.
+As a first solution I found *jenkins-withdocker* docker image, it was good, but it was still not perfect.
-This docker images are not up to date when you use global docker repository (it have to be rebuild every time when Jenkins releases new version).
+E.g. It didn't contain Blue Ocean, I was not sure that Image will be update all the time when new Jenkins is released.
-It cause requirement to manual plugin installation and solving problems with plugins security after jenkins version upgrade, etc.
+This Docker images may be not up to date when you use global Docker repository (it have to be rebuild every time when Jenkins releases new version).

 #### Reason
 I created this repository to be able setup docker in the future